joshhartigan/pleasant/README.md

 It looks a bit like CoffeeScript.
 I haven't written much CoffeeScript, but I like the look of its syntax.

+## Partial Implementation

+You can watch a buggy, unfinished and incomplete implementation of **pleasant** being slowly written in `pleasant.coffee`, but most of the important stuff is in this document.

 ## An Interpreting Program